 4. Economic catchup in Asia

-In the early stages of development, economies can make great progress by absorbing knowledge and technology from the rest of the world.
+Early stages of development, economies can make great progress by absorbing knowledge and technology from the rest of the world.
 As economies converge toward world leaders, it is necessary to become an "innovation nation".

 When it comes to innovation, most Asian economies have proved more adept at "incremental innovation", rather than "disruptive Innovation".
 For example, while China assembles smart phones and iPads, these were invented America's Apple.
 Is rule of Chinese Communist Party compatible with innovation?